 .
 He was responsible for making the Tigerhawk logo the official mark for the school's team sports.

 According to the school, both logos have been removed from the team's helmets on two previous occasions.
 On November 2, 1991, the school took the logos off in tribute to victims of a mass shooting on the school's campus.
 During the Alamo Bowl in 1996, the same step was taken when Diane Mitchell, the mother of then linebacker Mark Mitchell, died in a car crash shortly before the game.
 Fry was the coach of the team for both of those games.

 Ferentz told media gathered in San Diego that the football program discussed how to honor Fry with his family, and they agreed the logo removal would be appropriate for the bowl game, according to a social media post on the team's Twitter account.
 He also said the team will wear a commemorative patch during the 2020 season.

-In addition to the lack of logos, the team's helmets will feature a special mark on the back honoring former director of athletics Chalmers "Bump" Elliott, who passed away earlier in December.
+In addition to the lack of logos, the team's helmets will feature a special mark on the back honoring former director of athletics Chalmers "Bump" Elliott,

 The Hawkeyes play the University of Southern California Trojans on Friday at 7:05 p.m.
 The game is televised on Fox Sports 1.